An-Naqura: Jordanian era

 The Jordanian census of 1961 found 487 inhabitants.

 Post-1967

 Since the Six-Day War in 1967, An-Naqura has been held under Israeli occupation.
 A census recorded by the Israeli Civil Administration that same year recorded 610 persons, of whom 37 were refugees from Israel.

 After the 1995 accords, 14% of village land was classified as Area A, 51% was classified as Area B, while the remaining 35% was classified as Area C. Israel has “confiscated” 680 dunums of village land for the Israeli settlement of Shavei Shomron.

+Demography

+Local origins

+Some of an-Naqura's inhabitants have origins in Burqa and a few nearby khirbets.